Divorce Attorneys in Columbus, GA

 What if I don’t know where my spouse is living?

 If your spouse has relocated, and you can’t find him or her, then an uncontested divorce is not a possibility.
 An uncontested divorce assumes that the other party can be located and is willing to sign settlement documents.
 You will need to file a contested divorce and serve your spouse by the publication of a legal notice.
 Divorces by publication can only accomplish a few limited goals, so you should make all possible efforts to locate your spouse prior to the filing of a divorce.

-How long does it take to complete an uncontested divorce?
+How long does an uncontested divorce take in Georgia?

 Once the documents are signed and filed with the court, it takes approximately 45 days to complete an uncontested divorce.

-Can I complete my uncontested divorce without coming to court?
+Can I complete my uncontested divorce in Georgia without coming to court?

 Yes.
 If you are overseas with the military, or if you have simply moved away from the county where your divorce needs to file, an uncontested divorce can be completed through the mail using written affidavits in place of in-court testimony.

 The cost of a divorce is directly determined by the amount of time that must be invested in the representation.
 Consequently, uncontested divorces are cheaper than contested divorces.
 Usually, cases involving children are more expensive than cases that only involve property division.
 The complexity of the dispute determines the fee.
 For a free quote for your divorce, please contact our office.

 I’ve been served with a divorce.
 What should I do next?